THINGS TO DO BEFORE YOU SELL YOUR HOME

 Hire The Right Listing Agent

 Hiring a real estate agent is one of the more important decisions you will make when selling your home, so take your time.
 The biggest problem is when hiring the right agent is make sure they have enough experience because with short sales, foreclosures, or traditional home sales there’s a lot more that goes into actually buying and selling a home, so you’ve got to know what you’re doing.
 An agent with experience in your market will know the difference between your home and the one for sale down the road and how your home should be priced as a result.
-Interviewing at least two or three agents, asking about past sales, what type of advertising budget and marketing strategy they would have for your property.
-You can ask friends, family and neighbors for recommendations or just simply check online reviews is best way.
+Interviewing at least two or three agents, asking about past sales, what type of advertising budget and marketing strategy they would have to your property.
+You can ask friends, family, and neighbors for recommendations or just simply check online reviews is the best way.

 Price It Right